munin-monitoring/muninlite/README.md

 ## Munin master configuration

-Configure your /etc/munin/munin.conf as you would for a regular `muninnode`, if you configured MuninLite as a TCP service (e.g. via inetd/xinetd):
+Configure /etc/munin/munin.conf on you munin master as you would for a regular `munin-node`.
+If you configured MuninLite as a TCP service (e.g. via inetd/xinetd):

 ```